onepanelio/core-docs/blog/2020-9-01-ensemble.md

         mountPath: /mnt/output
 ```

-Here, we updated the command which executes the script, docker image, and artifacts.
+Here, we updated the command which executes the script, Docker image, and artifacts.

 Now, let's update `predict-retinanet-model` and `ensemble`.
-All three are very similar.
+All three are very similar:

 ```yaml
 - name: retinanet
     inputs: